Encumbrance Certificate (EC): Full Guide

 19. Can a lawyer apply on behalf of the owner?

 Yes.
-A lawyer or authorised representative can apply on his behalf with a Power of Attorney.
+A lawyer or authorized representative can apply on his behalf with a power of attorney.

 20. What are some of the common mistakes made by people while applying?

-• Don't compare spellings of names in deed vs application
+Don't compare spellings of names in deed vs the application.

 Plain text